 The Arboretum also hosts Expos, music, and performances.
 At night, they have special events, too, including ArborEvenings.
 After hours, enjoy Mother Nature with music, treats, and lights.

-One of our favorite winter events in Asheville, North Carolina, don’t miss Winter Lights.
-With half-a-million holiday lights, everyone will love walking through rainbow tunnels and watching the tree lights dance to music.
+With half a million holiday lights, everyone will love walking through rainbow tunnels and watching the tree lights dance to music.
+This is the perfect Asheville event for the entire family too.

 Arboretum members will have to purchase a discounted ticket for Winter Lights.